-Presidential Academic Scholarships are primarily awarded to students graduating from high school who want to pursue an academic program, including the Associate Degree Nursing program and the Radiologic Technology program.
-Applications are available in the Financial Aid Office and on the Southern Union website.
-The scholarship application deadline is March 1, unless otherwise noted.
-Applicants are evaluated based on numerical GPA and ACT score.
-These scholarships pay tuition and required fees for up to two years (a maximum of 82 credit hours).
-Students must be enrolled full time and a GPA of at least 3.0 is required for the scholarship to continue beyond the first year.
+Presidential Academic Scholarships are awarded to students graduating from high school who want to pursue an associate's degree program.
+Applicants are evaluated based on numerical GPA (90 percentile and higher required) and ACT score (20 or higher preferred).
+These scholarships pay tuition and mandatory fees for two years.
+Students must be enrolled full time (12 credit hours or more) Fall and Spring semesters (summer semester is optional) and have a GPA of at least 3.0 for the scholarship to be continued beyond the first year.